dequevedo/poc-dnd-spring-boot/README.md

 2. Docker and Docker Compose
 3. Spring Batch
 4. Python script that generates a .csv file with N characters
-5. (WIP) Deploy application on AWS or Heroku
+5. (WIP) Deploy application on AWS EC2
 6. (TODO) Read file from Bucket S3 and import using Spring Batch
 7. (TODO) Sync and Async functions
 8. (TODO) Expose the (micro?)service on some API Gateway